Frequently Asked Questions

 Shopping and dining opportunities abound literally at the end of the street, be it boutique stores, fine dining, everyday grocery shopping, garden centres, or a treat shared at an outdoor café table.
 Should you need more, the downtown core is an easy five-minute drive.
 Drive a further five minutes and the resort town of Mount Maunganui abuts the region’s famously white, sandy beaches.

-strolling distance, while the city boasts excellent public and private hospitals.
+Excellent medical facilities, as well as health care professionals such as doctors, pharmacists, physiotherapists, are within strolling distance, while the city boasts excellent public and private hospitals.

 Walking trails, golf courses, tennis clubs, hot pools, churches, social clubs and plenty more are minutes away too.